A mild traumatic brain injury (MTBI) is the most common of brain injuries.

 The CDC, and the National Center for Injury Prevention and Control, have declared MTBI a major public health issue and a “silent epidemic”.

-Causes of Mild Traumatic Brain Injuries
+Causes of Mild Traumatic Brain Injury

 The leading causes of MTBI, as seen in emergency rooms.